Automattic/jetpack/docker/README.md

 If you use one-off domains, you'll have to re-install WordPress and re-connect Jetpack each time you close Ngrok (thus losing your randomly assigned domain).
 That's perfectly fine for quick testing or lightweight development.
 You can use [other similar services](https://alternativeto.net/software/ngrok/) as well.

 If you're developing Jetpack often you'll want to reserve a domain you can keep using.

-If you create an account by signing up via Google and using your a8c Google account you'll be added to our business tier plan which will enable you to re-use domains, reserve your custom domains and reserve TCP ports.
+If you are an Automattician, sign up on Ngrok.com using your a8c Google account; you'll be automattically added to the Automattic team.
+That will enable you to re-use domains, reserve your custom domains and reserve TCP ports.

 Once you’ve joined the team, [reserve yourself a permanent domain here](https://dashboard.ngrok.com/reserved).